The aim of this skill test is to assess whether you understand how to style HTML tables in CSS.

 - Align headings and data for columns containing text left.

-For assessment or further work purposes, download the starting point for this task to work in your own editor or in an online editor.
+Download the starting point for this task to work in your own editor or in an online editor.